Euaell/tick_tack_toe/README.md

 - Implementing a matchmaking system
 - Adding authentication
 - Scaling horizontally with multiple Node.js instances and a message broker like Redis

+## Requirements
+- Only two players can play the game at a time.
+- Can message each other while playing.
+- needs to have link to play with each other.
+- a player should be able to generate and send a link to the other player.
+- a player should be able to see the status of the other player.
+- clean up the group or resources after the game is over.